 - Lobau: a wetland nature reserve with hiking and cycling trails

-The city also has numerous playgrounds with facilities involving water and 12 dedicated water-themed play areas, including a 5000m2 area on the Donauinsel.
-Find them on this city map (tick the Cool Vienna / Water play features box).
+The city also has numerous playgrounds with facilities involving water, including 12 dedicated water-themed play areas.
+One site stretches across 5000m2 on the Donauinsel.

 Drinking fountains & cooling stations

-Vienna has been making efforts to protect from the effects of climate change through a Heat Action Plan.
+Vienna has been making efforts to protect from the effects of climate change by implementing a Heat Action Plan.

-This includes over 1,300 permanent drinking fountains and drinking hydrants, 75 mobile drinking fountains with spray mist functions, and 100 Sommerspritzer spray mist shower facilities.
+At the time of writing, this includes around 1,600 drinking fountains and drinking hydrants (75 are mobile drinking fountains with spray mist functions), and 100 Sommerspritzer spray mist shower facilities.

 You might encounter the spray mist facilities as you wander around and suddenly find yourself in a cooling mist of water.
-But that city map also has appropriate checkboxes (drinking fountain and water features).
+This city map has appropriate checkboxes, so you can find your nearest drinking fountain, for example.

 Natural shade